-In 1866, the University of Kansas welcomed the first class of 55 students to an unfinished building on a treeless ridge called Mount Oread.
+In 1866, the University of Kansas welcomed the first class of 55 students to an unfinished building on a modest hill called Mount Oread.
 From that treeless ridge, KU flourished into the state's flagship institution — a premier research university that claims nearly 30,000 enrolled students across five campuses.